guillermoadc87/PlacesVisited/README.md

 ```$ pod install```

-To install all the libreries, you need to navigate to the directy of you project (were the Podfile is) and run the command:
+With all that out of the way, you can run the project in the simulator or on your iOS device.